What is Standard Template Library (STL) in C++

 1. Algorithms act on containers.

-2. Algorithms allow you to perform initialization, sorting, searching and transforming containers' contents.
+2. Algorithms allow you to perform initialization, sorting, searching, and transforming containers' contents.

 3. Algorithms library contains several built-in functions that perform complex algorithms on the data structures.

-4.It provides abstraction which means you necessarily need not to know how algorithm works.
+4. It provides abstraction which means you do necessarily need not to know how the algorithm works.

 Iterators

 1. Iterators are used to step through the elements of collections of objects.
-These collections may be containers or its subsets.
+These collections may be containers or subsets.

 2. Iterators in STL are used to point to the containers.

-Example: sort() function have two parameters ( one is starting iterators and another is ending iterators). sort() function compares the elements pointed by each of the two iterators and arranges them in sorted order.
+Example: sort() function has two parameters ( one is starting iterators and another is ending iterators). sort() function compares the elements pointed by each of the two iterators and arranges them in sorted order.

-Thus, it does not matter what is the type of container and same sort() function can be used on different types of containers.
+Thus, it does not matter what is the type of container and the same sort() function can be used on different types of containers.

 #include<iostream>